MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/frame-element-for-customitem-for-customcontrol-for-view-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/23/2021
 ms.topic: reference
-title: Frame Element for CustomItem for CustomControl for View (Format)
+title: Frame Element for CustomItem for CustomControl for View
-description: Frame Element for CustomItem for CustomControl for View (Format)
+description: Frame Element for CustomItem for CustomControl for View
 ---
-# Frame Element for CustomItem for CustomControl for View (Format)
+# Frame Element for CustomItem for CustomControl for View

 Defines how the data is displayed, such as shifting the data to the left or right.
 This element is used when defining a custom control view.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-CustomControl Element (Format)
+- CustomControl Element
-CustomEntries Element for CustomControl for View (Format) CustomEntry Element for CustomEntries for View (Format) CustomItem Element for CustomEntry for CustomControlView (Format) Frame Element for CustomItem for CustomControl for View (Format)
+- CustomEntries Element
+- CustomEntry Element
+- CustomItem Element
+- Frame Element

 ## Syntax